-Fair and just compensation for ministerial leadership should be reviewed by all parties involved, and to this end, PENN NORTHEAST CONFERENCE Authorized Minister Compensation Recommendations are provided.
+Fair and just compensation for ministerial leadership should be reviewed by all parties involved, and to this end, Penn Northeast Conference's Ministerial Compensation Recommendations for Authorized Ministers are provided.
 The CASH SALARY is the amount of actual dollars paid to the minister.
 For purposes of this document, Cash salary DOES include housing and utilities.
-Other allowances, benefits, Social Security or reimbursable expenses are not included.
-The PENN NORTHEAST CONFERENCE Authorized Minister Compensation Recommendations are for all authorized ministers serving in local congregations and institutions.
+Other allowances, benefits, Social Security, or reimbursable expenses are not included.
+The Penn Northeast Conference's Compensation Recommendations are for all authorized ministers serving in local congregations and institutions.

-1. In 2021, a starting cash salary for a full-time ordained pastor with standing in the Penn Northeast Conference and no experience is recommended to be at least \$73,329 (2020 level) or at your congregation's 2020 level; a full-time pastor who is a Licensed Authorized Minister, or a Member in Discernment who has Lay Ministerial Standing in the Penn Northeast Conference and no experience is recommended to be \$62,533.
+In 2022, a starting cash salary for a full-time ordained minister with standing in the Penn Northeast Conference and no experience is recommended to be at least \$75,329 (3% increase) or at a 3% increase of your congregation's 2021 level.
+A full-time minister who is a Licensed Authorized Minister, or a Member in Discernment who has Lay Ministerial Standing in the Penn Northeast Conference and no experience is recommended to be \$64,200.